-The American Helicopter Society (AHS) International is inviting student teams to participate in the 3rd annual electric-powered VTOL MAV Student Challenge.
-The competition is designed to award both “form” and “function” of the MAV.
-With respect to “form”, teams with unique, innovative and robust VTOL MAV air-vehicle design would be awarded points.
-With respect to “function”, teams that demonstrate the best autonomous flight and mission execution capabilities would be awarded points.
-Overall, teams showing superior system integration of vehicle flight systems, sensors and remote-operation-station would be considered for final awards.
-Teams can receive multiple awards based on these aspects.
+The American Helicopter Society (AHS) International invited student teams to participate in the 3rd annual electric-powered VTOL Micro Air Vehicle Student Challenge.
+The competition was designed to award both “form” and “function” of the MAV.
+With respect to “form,” teams with unique, innovative and robust VTOL MAV air-vehicle design were awarded points.
+With respect to “function,” teams that demonstrated the best autonomous flight and mission execution capabilities were awarded points.
+Overall, teams showing superior system integration of vehicle flight systems, sensors and remote-operation-station were considered for final awards.
+Teams were able to receive multiple awards based on these aspects.

 The 1st Annual Micro Air Vehicle Student Challenge was held at the AHS Forum 69 at the Phoenix Convention Center in Phoenix, Arizona on Tuesday May 21, 2013.

 The 2nd Annual Micro Air Vehicle Student Challenge was held at the AHS Forum 70 at the Palais des Congrès de Montréal in Montréal, Québec on Monday May 19, 2014.